 2. Key Historical Financials

 Company had flat revenue growth in FY20 due to the market cycle which turned out in March 2020 but revenue got impacted in the first couple of quarters due to COVID-19.
 Revenue jumped 29% in FY22 on a YoY basis owing to a 28% increase in AAUM managed by CAMS.
 A fall in the yield due to higher AUM was balanced by higher growth in equity-linked AUM (48% on a YoY basis)

 Operating leverage drove the increase in EBITDA margins from 42% in FY21 to 47% in FY22 – management expects the margin to be ~40% in the long term

-Company had flat revenue, EBITDA and profit growth in Q4FY22 on QoQ basis as the AAUM managed by CAMS was flat
+Company had flat revenue, EBITDA, and profit growth in Q3FY22 on a YoY and QoQ basis as the AAUM managed by CAMS was flat

 3. What is my view on company valuation?

-CAMS had done a highly successful IPO (which was subscribed 47 times) in September 2020 at a share price of INR 1,230.
-The Company share price peaked at ~ INR 4,000 in September 2021 and has fallen by ~50% since then.
-Possible reasons could be the peaking of the equity indices and the sale of a ~7% stake by Warburg Pincus in December 2021.
+CAMS had a highly successful IPO (which was subscribed 47 times) in September 2020 at a share price of INR 1,230.
+The Company's share price peaked at ~ INR 4,000 in September 2021 and has fallen by ~45% since then.
+Possible reasons could be the peaking of the equity indices and the sale of a ~10% stake by Warburg Pincus in December 2021.

-CAMS currently trades at a P/E (TTM) multiple of 36x.
-Multiple seems to be expensive given the stage of the market cycle and expected volatility in the rising inflationary environment with increasing interest rates.
+CAMS currently trades at a P/E (TTM) multiple of 38x.
+Multiple seems to be expensive given the stage of the market cycle, flat revenue/profitability, and expected volatility in the rising inflationary environment with increasing interest rates.